Old Reel Collectors Association, Inc.

 - Officers of the Corporation are established as follows: President, Vice President, Secretary, and Treasurer.
 The office of Secretary and Treasurer may be combined and held by a single person.
 These Officers shall constitute the Executive Committee of the Board of Directors.
 Only members in good standing may hold office.

-- Directors are established to include the Editor of the Corporation’s Newsletter, and two (2) members in good standing elected at large from the membership.
+- Directors are established to include the Editor of the Corporation’s Newsletter, and four (4) members in good standing elected at large from the membership.
 In addition, the immediate past President shall be a Director for one (1) term in order to provide continuity for the Corporation.
 These Directors, together with the Executive Committee, shall constitute the Board of Directors of the Corporation.

 - An Officer or Director may also hold the position of Editor of the Corporation’s Newsletter.
 In that event, the number of Directors shall be reduced by one (1) person since any person having two (2) positions will only have one (1) vote on the Board.